SumanSynth/rtl8723be-wifi-fix/README.md

 Sit back and relax!
 After installation of driver it will ask to reboot pc:

-Enter 1 to reboot
+Enter 1 to reboot now:

     1

-Enter 2 to reboot later.
+Enter 2 to reboot later:

     2